TanStack/query/docs/src/pages/guides/migrating-to-react-query-3.md

 }
 ```

-Set the `notifyOnStatusChange` option to `false` to only re-render when the selected data changes.
+Set the `notifyOnChangeProps` option to `['data', 'error']` to only re-render when the selected data changes.

 #### useQueries()